-When you right-click inside any log window, a context menu will be displayed where you can choose several functions or change the log's parameters (view, logged information).
+When you right-click inside any log window, a common context menu will be displayed:

 Copy

 This action makes a copy of the selected text from the log and keeps it in the clipboard.
 Text selection and copying through the context menu is supported only in Internet Explorer where it is necessary to allow access to the clipboard.